 These delicious treats make the perfect holiday gift.
 These will keep for 3 or 4 days in an airtight container.
-They are good contenders for shipping; separate layers of them with wax or parchment paper, place additional crumpled paper in the bottom and top of the container to fill it, and make sure the container they are shipped in is well padded all around before putting it in a box and sending it off to a lucky recipient.
+They are good contenders for shipping.
+Separate layers of them with wax or parchment paper.
+Then place additional crumpled paper in the bottom and top of the container to fill it.
+Make sure the container they are shipped in is well padded all around before putting it in a box and sending it off to a lucky recipient.

-The Chewy Sugar Cookies you see in these photos are a great pairing with the molasses cookies, and can be packed and shipped the same way.
+The Chewy Sugar Cookies you see in these photos are a great pairing with the molasses cookies.
+Make a combo package for shipping.

 - Big Chewy Brownie Cookies with Dried Cherries and White Chocolate Chips

 - The Best No-Bake Haystack Cookies